rrusk/DancePracticeMusicPlayer/README.md

 > familiar with the intended practice format.
 Venue operators should select an existing
 > practice type rather than edit its definition.

-The application allows you to define custom dance practice routines by creating a `custom_practice_types.json` file in the same directory as music_player.py.
-This file extends the built-in practice types available in the "Music Settings".

-### custom_practice_types.json Structure

-The JSON file should be a dictionary where each key is the name of your custom practice type, and the value is an object containing:
+Use the **Manage Practice Types** button in the player to create and maintain practice types.
+The editor validates definitions before saving them and makes the resulting types available in **Music Settings**.
+Directly editing the files is neither necessary nor recommended.

+### Using the Practice Type Editor

+1. Click **Manage Practice Types** in the player.
+2. Select an existing type to inspect or edit it, click **Copy** to use it as the basis for a new type, or click **New** to start with the standard template.
+3. Set the name, dance order, song counts, and other required options.
+Some of the more advanced fields use small JSON objects or lists; the examples below show their expected format.
+4. Click **Save**.
+The editor reports invalid values instead of saving a definition the player cannot use.
+5. Click **Back to Player** when finished.
+The saved type can then be selected in **Music Settings**.

+Built-in types are retained as defaults.
+Saving changes to one creates a custom override;
+deleting that override restores the built-in definition. **Reset** discards unsaved form changes, while **Delete** removes a custom type or override.

+The editor stores custom definitions in `custom_practice_types.json`, using a writable location selected by the application.
+This file is useful for backup and troubleshooting, but it normally should not be edited by hand.

+### Practice Type Fields

+The editor provides the following settings.
+Fields marked as JSON accept the indicated object or list in the editor:

 - `dances` (list of strings): The sequence of dance sub-folder names to include in the playlist
 - `num_selections` (integer): The default number of songs to select for each dance.
 This is ignored if play_all_songs is set to true
 - `play_all_songs` (boolean, optional): If true, the player selects all available songs for a dance, ignoring num_selections Defaults to false
 - `auto_update (boolean):` If true, the playlist will automatically generate a new set of songs and restart when it reaches the end
-- `play_single_song (boolean):` If true, the player will stop after playing the entirety of a single song from the current selection
+- `play_single_song (boolean):` If true, the player stops after playing one complete song rather than advancing.
+It does not change which songs are selected: the built-in `LineDance` type combines it with `play_all_songs` to list every song and play them one at a time.
+Stopping after each song prevents `auto_update` from regenerating the playlist.
-- `randomize_playlist (boolean):` If true, songs for each dance type will be randomly selected.
-If false, they will be displayed in a fixed order after selection
+- `randomize_playlist (boolean):` If true, songs for each dance type are selected randomly without repeating recent selections.
+If false, they are displayed in a fixed order and selection history is not used.
 - `adjust_song_counts (boolean):` If true, the num_selections for certain dances will be adjusted based on predefined rules or dance_adjustments
 - `dance_adjustments (object, optional):` A dictionary specifying custom rules for adjusting num_selections for individual dances.
 If adjust_song_counts is true but dance_adjustments is not specified, a default set of adjustments will be applied (e.g., to reduce the number of songs for specific dances like Paso Doble, Viennese Waltz, Jive, WCS, JSlow, and VWSlow).
 These rules can be direct mappings (e.g., {"1": 0, "2": 1, "default": 2}) or string formulas (e.g., "n-1", "cap_at_1")
 - `dance_max_playtimes (object, optional):` A dictionary to override the global "Max Playtime" for specific dances.
 The keys are dance names (e.g., "VienneseWaltz") and the values are the maximum playtime in seconds.